Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange quantum magnets

 This is a coherent state path integral, and $\mathcal{S}_B$ is the geometric Berry phase, closely connected to the spin commutation relations.
 The spin has a temporal self-interaction with itself, represented by the function $Q(\tau)$.
 The value of $Q(\tau)$ is to be determined self-consistently by computing the correlator,

 and then imposing the self-consistency condition, \beqn Q(\tau) = \overline{Q} (\tau). \eeqn

+A major difference with the $SU(M)$ model in the fermionic large-$M$ limit is that the $SU(2)$ model has a spin-glass phase at low temperature.
+A semi-classical picture of this phase is that of local moments pointing randomly in all directions so that the global magnetisation vanishes but the variance of the distribution of local magnetisations $\frac{1}{N}\sum_i m_i^2 = q_{EA}$ is non-zero.
+The latter is the Edwards-Anderson order parameter of the spin-glass phase~\cite{mezard1987spin}.
+A hallmark of the spin-glass phase is also that local quantities (starting with the local magnetisation itself) are no-longer self-averaging.

-Contrary to the large-$M$ limit, the SU(2) random Heisenberg model orders in a spin-glass at low temperatures.
-This can be established in two ways.
+The existence of a spin-glass phase in the $SU(2)$ case can be can be established in two ways.
 First, the replica diagonal effective action Eq.~(\ref{eq:BrayMoore}) for the disordered averaged Green functions can be solved numerically exactly using Quantum Monte Carlo methods in the paramagnetic phase \cite{GrempelRozenberg98}.
 At low temperature, the spin-glass susceptiblity diverges at $T= T_{SG}\approx 0.14J$ at the boundary of the spin glass phase.

 Second, exact diagonalization of finite size systems have been performed directly in the spin glass phase for many realizations ($10^3$ to $10^5$) of the quenched disorder \cite{ArracheaRozenbergSG2002,Shackleton2021}.
 The local dynamical spin susceptibility $\chi''_\text{loc}(\omega)$ was computed from both full diagonalization of small systems at finite $T$, and Lanczos method at $T=0$.
 From a finite size scaling analysis, the $T=0$ disordered averaged susceptibility in the thermodynamic limit is of the form